 Sports Forensic is a new field of knowledge.
 It helps organisations uncover irregularities and maintain the highest standards of behaviour, using an innovative forensic audit framework.
-With the Olympic and Paralympic Games coming up, identifying and preventing such issues is crucial.

 Sports Forensic is co-ordinated by Professor David Lavallee here at Abertay University, working with partners such as Police Scotland, KPMG and INTERPOL.

 "I am delighted to support the Sports Forensic Research programme, the first in the world focused on supporting sporting organisations to achieve the highest levels of integrity…Throughout the last few years and across the world there has been a growing understanding of how sport is affected by criminals involved in serious organised crime.
 Police Scotland welcomes the opportunity to work with academia to improve our collective knowledge of the risk of serious organised crime in sport."
 Assistant Chief Constable Pat Campbell, Police Scotland: Organised Crime, Counter Terrorism and Intelligence

 We need to increase young people’s awareness of serious organised crime in sport so we can help to protect them.
 Watch 'The Fix'* to find out more.

 Help us: complete a short anonymous survey about 'The Fix*'.

 Free teaching pack: download 'The Fix' teaching resource here.

 Sports Forensic combines a forensic audit approach with sophisticated technology.
 This method exposes behaviours that break rules or regulations, do not meet with expectations, or are simply illegal.

 Sports Forensic gives sports organisations in critical situations new tools to prevent, detect and respond to fraud and misconduct.